r0ut3r-AI/ai-router/README.md

 🔹 **AI-Router SDK for Developers** – Providing a Python-based SDK to allow seamless integration with existing AI applications.
 🔹 **Enhanced Learning Mechanism** – AI-Router will implement a feedback loop where models adapt based on user interactions.
 🔹 **Cross-Domain AI Applications** – Exploring how AI-Router can facilitate AI workflows across different industries such as healthcare, finance, and automation.
+🔹 **MLOps-Driven AI Selection & Compute Infrastructure** – Developing a benchmarking system for evaluating AI model efficiency and selecting the best models dynamically.
+We are also exploring **GPU cloud solutions and MLOps tools** to optimize performance and scalability.
+If you have insights or resources that could help, we’d love to hear from you!

 We welcome **feedback, suggestions, and contributors** who are excited about these possibilities! 🚀